javascript-obfuscator/javascript-obfuscator/README.md

 # JavaScript obfuscator

-#### Right now, I don't have time to maintain this project and am looking for new maintainers!
-Create an issue if you want to help maintain this project.

 ![logo](https://raw.githubusercontent.com/javascript-obfuscator/javascript-obfuscator/master/images/logo.png)

 JavaScript Obfuscator is a powerful free obfuscator for JavaScript, containing a variety of features which provide protection for your source code.